 Quebec Maple Syrup Producers (QMSP) is an association that represents the Canadian maple syrup industry.
-QMSP is responsible for ~70% of the global maple exports while also promotes and supports sales of maple products around the world, including Japan.
+QMSP is responsible for ~70% of global maple exports, and also promotes and supports sales of maple products around the world, including Japan.

 The Challenge